Eric-Kosovec/Cminus-Compiler/README.md

 Run with the following command:
 >./cmc [.cm's filepath]

 This will create a MIPS assembly file of the same name with extension '.s' in the same directory as the '.cm' file.
-This can be viewed and run in the Mars.jar program, assuming you have Java installed.
+This can be viewed and run in the Mars.jar program within the bin directory, assuming you have Java installed.

 ## Cleaning Up
 Run 'make clean' in the root directory of the project.